Royal Flush Havanese Puppy Care and Training

 New Havanese Puppy Dos and Dont’s

 You are proud of your new puppy, and you want to show him/her off to the whole world , but DON’T!
 At least for a while.
 Wait until your puppy has had a series of shots recommended by your veterinarian.
-To help protect your puppy from viruses and other illnesses, take these precautions:
+Until then, to help protect your puppy from viruses and other illnesses, take these precautions:

 - NEVER TAKE YOUR YOUNG PUPPY TO ANY PUBLIC PLACE WHERE THERE ARE OR WERE OTHER DOGS!